-When the temperature falls, most people will go searching for their grippy shoes to better tackle the ice, snow and water that winter throws at us.
-The same logic can be applied to your car's tyres.
+When the temperature falls, most people will go searching for their grippy shoes to better tackle the ice, snow and water that winter throws at us, but having the best winter tyres can be almost as important for keen drivers.
 When the frost starts settling it can be tempting to change to a set of winter tyres.
 Question is, do you really need a set and if so, which are the best?

 Winter tyres: what we’re looking for

 The official labels categorise tyres on efficiency, wet grip for braking and rolling noise - and classify each property with letters.
-We tested a range of parameters including deceleration, traction, steering precision and driving stability on various surfaces and under the same parallel conditions.
+A range of parameters were tested including deceleration, traction, steering precision and driving stability on various surfaces and under the same parallel conditions.
 We also rated comfort and resistance to aquaplaning (when the tyre floats on standing water, losing grip).

 Auto Zeitung always runs the tyre test with incredibly stringent rules to ensure reliable results: